 Celebrated by locals and visitors alike, this Scandinavian spa brings new meaning to total relaxation.
 Situated in the snow-capped forests of Fort Garry – just a ten-minute drive from downtown – Thermëa is an open-air spa featuring thermal pools, Finnish saunas, luxurious steam rooms, and several relaxation chambers, all of which are enhanced by the colder winter gets.
 The onsite restaurant – where dining in your robes is mandatory – specializes in holistic (and delicious), locally sourced fare, with an excellent wine, beer and craft cocktail program.

-Visit the swimming polar bears, Arctic foxes, muskox, wolves, snowy owls and seals at the multi-award winning, Journey to Churchill at Assiniboine Park Zoo, which is open daily all winter, then explore the sprawling setting of the park – where you can enjoy sledding, cross-country skiing, or ice skating on the duck pond and all along the Terry Fox Fitness Trail, which snakes through tree-lined pathways.
-The Qualico Family Centre does a banging breakfast and brunch, while the Leo Mol Sculpture Garden is simply majestic with a fresh sprinkle of snow.
+Visit the swimming polar bears, Arctic foxes, muskoxen, caribou, snowy owls and seals at the multi-award winning, Journey to Churchill at Assiniboine Park Zoo, which is open daily all winter, then explore the sprawling setting of the park – where you can enjoy sledding, cross-country skiing, or ice skating on the duck pond.
+The Park Café, located in the Qualico Family Centre, does a banging breakfast and lunch, while the Leo Mol Sculpture Garden is simply majestic with a fresh sprinkle of snow.